Cryptarcadian/snoo-powershell/README.md

 snoo-powershell
 ===============

 A PowerShell client/wrapper for the (read-only) data API of the [SNOO Smart Bassinet](https://www.happiestbaby.com/products/snoo-smart-bassinet) for babies.

 The aim is to retrieve the complete raw data provided by the API for archiving or further use.
+Requires the cross-platform PowerShell 7 or newer (formerly Windows PowerShell).

 This tool is not affiliated with or endorsed by Happiest Baby.